 The fear is not irrational

-The first thing I learned is that the fear your workforce has about AI is not irrational, and it is a mistake to treat it as though it is.
+The fear a workforce has about AI is not irrational, and it is a mistake to treat it as though it is.
 A 25-year-old in a head office analytics role who is excited about AI copilots and a 47-year-old who has worked in the same distribution function for 18 years have genuinely different stakes in this conversation.
-Treating their concerns as equivalent, or worse, dismissing the latter's concern as resistance to change, destroys the trust you need to make adoption work.
+Treating their concerns as equivalent, or worse, dismissing the latter's concern as resistance to change, destroys the trust needed to make adoption work.

-What we found, consistently, was that the employees most resistant to AI were not resistant to technology in general.
-They were resistant to uncertainty.
-They did not know what AI adoption meant for their role, their team, or their future with the organisation -- and nobody had told them in terms they could believe.
+What consistent experience shows is that the employees most resistant to AI are not resistant to technology in general.
+They are resistant to uncertainty.
+They do not know what AI adoption means for their role, their team, or their future with the organisation -- and nobody has told them in terms they could believe.

 "We will communicate the vision" is not the same as answering the question: what does this mean for me?
 That question has to be answered honestly, at the individual and team level, before adoption can progress.
 At 40,000 people, that is an enormous undertaking.
 It is also non-negotiable.